agarbe/iadvizescalatest/README.md

 and expose them through a REST API backed by scalatra

 The project is built with SBT and comes with a scalatest test suite.
+Main entry points are:
+- com.iadvize.vdm.scrapper.VDMSiteScrapper for the site scrapper
+- com.iadvize.vdm.api.PostServlet for the REST API

 Enjoy ;)